population-research/uganda-covid/response/wber_response.md

     distinction clearer, as well as to discuss more explicitly which parts of the relevant literature are specifically able to focus on lockdowns vs. merely the aggregate effect of the pandemic and lockdowns.

+    **Response:** We have added this to the Introduction and rewritten the Estimation Strategy section to clarify and highlight that we are comparing lockdowns to other periods during the pandemic with less severe lockdowns and that with the low number of Covid cases we can therefore identify the effect of the lockdown separately from the spread of Covid.
+    See also our response to Referee 1 (Essential Point 1), above.

+    [still need to do something about the literature part]

 2. It is not clear to me why reductions in paid work seems to be in the authors’ preferred channel.
 Based on Table 3, paid work is certainly decreasing, but so